jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Fantastic Four
 Set: The Herald
 **The Core Four**
 **The Core Fourr** requires you to have at least one of the listed characters face up on your side.
 You can then give any character on your side (not just one of the core four) a combination of four total ATK/DEF.
-For example, you could give a character +0/
+For example, you could give a character +0/+4, +1/+3, +2/+2, +3/+1, or +4/+0. **Note:** You can't use negative numbers here such as +5/-1.

 # Fin Fang Foom
 Set: Monsters Unleashed!